Felix the Cat

 But one fact that is not in dispute is Felix’s enduring fame and status as a pop culture icon.

 The first 25 Felix the Cat short cartoons were shown in theatres from 1919 – 1921.
 They are now available to view in the British Pathé collection, but the NFSA also holds copies of most of these in 9, 16 and 35mm film formats.
-We are sharing some excerpts in recognition of Felix’s 100th birthday.
+We are sharing some excerpts below.